tamucc-comp-bio-assignments/fall_2019/lectures/lecture08.md

 ```

-If you've done it correctly, it should not return anything
+If you've done it correctly, it should not return anything:

 ```python
 >>> def get_expected_sqrt_x(distribution = "uniform",